-Note: On Mac OS X it is highly recommended to install Oracle JDK 8 (or higher) instead of the corresponding Oracle JRE since the JRE installation does not fully set up your Java environment properly.
+Note: On Mac OS X it is highly recommended to install Oracle JDK 8 instead of the corresponding Oracle JRE since the JRE installation does not fully set up your Java environment properly.
 See this post for more information.

 - The amount of disk space you need will depend on how much code you analyze with SonarQube.
-As an example, SonarQube.com the public instance of SonarQube, has more than 25 millions lines of code under analysis with 4 years of history.
-SonarQube.com is currently running on a Amazon EC2 c3.large instance, using about 10 Gb of drive space.
-It handles 320+ projects having roughly 3M open issues.
-SonarQube.com is running on PostgreSQL 9.5 and it is using about 15Gb of drive space.
+As an example, SonarCloud the public instance of SonarQube, has more than 350 million lines of code under analysis with 5 years of history.
+SonarCloud is currently running on clustered Amazon EC2 m5.large instances with allocations of 50 Gb of drive space per node.
+It handles 19,000+ projects with roughly 14M open issues.
+SonarCloud runs on PostgreSQL 9.5 and it is using about 250Gb of disk space for the database.

 - SonarQube must be installed on hard drives that have excellent read & write performance.
 Most importantly, the "data" folder houses the Elasticsearch indices on which a huge amount of I/O will be done when the server is up and running.
 Great read & write hard drive performance will therefore have a great impact on the overall SonarQube server performance.

-The SonarQube Java analyser is able to analyse any kind of Java source files regardless of the version of Java they comply to.
+The SonarQube Java analyzer is able to analyze any kind of Java source files regardless of the version of Java they comply to.
 But SonarQube analysis and the SonarQube Server require specific versions of the JVM.

-Collation must be case-sensitive (CS) and accent-sensitive (AS)
+Collation must be case-sensitive (CS) and accent-sensitive (AS) (example: Latin1_General_CS_AS)

 Both Windows authentication (“Integrated Security”) and SQL Server authentication are supported.
 See the Microsoft SQL Server section in Installing page for instructions on configuring authentication.

 Must be configured to use a UTF8-family charset (see NLS_CHARACTERSET)